Help is just a phone call away for families, seniors and other individuals who are seeking food assistance anywhere in Colorado.

 Food assistance navigators ask callers high-level screening questions, so their recommendations can be tailored to each caller’s unique situation in English and Spanish.
 They provide callers with detailed information about eligibility requirements and help prepare clients to apply for and access the federal nutrition assistance programs, like SNAP/food stamps.

-For more information about the Hunger Free Hotline, please email Maryann Long, Hotline Lead Navigator.
+For more information about the food resource hotline, please email Maryann McLendon or call (855) 855-4626.

 Thanks to Kaiser Permanente for helping us launch the Hunger Free Hotline in 2011.